manit-tree/memcached/README.md

 # Memcached

-run Memcached container on your development machine
+setup Memcached (as a container) on your development machine

 ### instruction